Bbmarkus02/HubPal/README.md

 # Title: Looking for help - devs, designers, degens to build this...

-### HUBry Core - this is what we will build out for the ethGlobal hackathon.
+### HubPal project core - this is what we will build out for the ethGlobal hackathon.
 * **ENS + Chainlink Functions/Automation + PayPal (PYUSD)**
 * **Walrus (sidecar storage):** store invoices/PoD media; put `sha256` + `walrus://id` on-chain.
 * **UI/UX designer for [the new Next UI](https://github.com/HalfHashd/NextUI-08.08.2025).**